 DON’T LET COLD SWEATS AT NIGHT GET THE BETTER OF YOU

 To be able to enjoy a good night's sleep we need to keep the right temperature.
-When we are hot and cold at night, the very important deep sleep phases suffer and our sleep quality is reduced.
+When we are feeling hot and cold at night, the very important deep sleep phases suffer and our sleep quality is reduced.

 Many people are impacted by sweating at night.
 A study in the UK has shown that a third of patients visiting their local doctor complained of night sweats.

-WHY ARE WE SWEATING AT NIGHT?
+WHY DO I WAKE UP SWEATING AT NIGHT?

 Sweating is a perfectly normal physiological process; it helps regulate our temperature by cooling us down as the moisture evaporates from our skin.